 In the limits $\mathsf{T}_{\rm env}\rightarrow 0$ and $f\delta/\mathsf{T}_{\rm env}\rightarrow 0$, the Eq.~(\ref{eq:eq}) leads to a Van't Hoff-Arrhenius law for $1/\langle T_X\rangle$.
 Indeed, as shown in Appendix~\ref{app:C6}, taking the limits $\mathsf{T}_{\rm env}\rightarrow 0$ and $f\delta/\mathsf{T}_{\rm env}\rightarrow 0$ in the expression of the stationary current Eq.~(\ref{eq:jssx}), we obtain

 where the prefactor

 if the second derivatives $u''_{\rm min}$ and $u''_{\rm max}$ evaluated at the minimum and maximum of $u(x)$, respectively, exist.
-In the special case of the triangular potential, given by Eq.~(\ref{eq:modelU}), the second derivatives $u''_{\rm min}$ and $u''_{\rm max}$ do not exist.
-In this particular case
+In the special case of the triangular potential, given by Eq.~(\ref{eq:modelU}), the second derivatives $u''_{\rm min}$ and $u''_{\rm max}$ do not exist, and therefore

 where $u^{+}_{\rm max}$ and $u^{-}_{\rm max}$ denote the left and right derivatives evaluated at the maximum of $u(x)$.
 In addition, as shown in Appendix~\ref{app:C6}, in the limit of $\mathsf{T}_{\rm env}\rightarrow 0$ and $f\delta/\mathsf{T}_{\rm env}\rightarrow 0$ the logarithm of the splitting probability is inversely proportional to the temperature, viz.,